coinables/orion/README.md

 ![logo](public/logo.png)
 ## Transaction Visualizer

-A simple tool to visualize the path of bitcoin transaction and outputs.
+A serverless tool to visualize the path of bitcoin transaction and outputs.
 This is demo software powered by mempool.space API and sigma.js charting library.

 ![screenshot](screenshot.png)